Poker Hand Rankings & The Best Texas Hold’em Hands

 Flushes are much more powerful than three of a kind in poker, with every flush beating every three of a kind hand.

-Regardless of whether your three of a kind comes with one or two hole cards, any flush in your opponent’s hand will be good for the entire pot.
+Regardless of whether your three-of-a-kind comes with one or two hole cards, any flush in your opponent’s hand will be good for the entire pot.

 Does a Straight Beat Three of a Kind?